 - Were there any complaints from neighbors regarding noise or pets?

 - Would you rent to them again?

 In addition to checking with previous landlords, you can also check local housing court records to see if the prospect has any evictions, and even look for judgments for damages in their court history.

-Conduct These Checks With Tenant Screening Software
+Conduct Checks with Tenant Screening Software

-7. Accept or Reject the Applicant
+8. Accept or Reject the Applicant After Screening

 - A pattern of stable work history with solid time on the current job

 - Verifiable income from the current employer and/or tax returns